English

 Year 7

-Students will cover a range of units including the study of classic world literature; the study of Shakespeare and extracts from ‘A Midsummer Night’s Dream’; Orwell’s classic novel ‘Animal Farm’; poetry focusing on relationships; and a detailed introduction to Biblical stories as well as writing from Ancient Greece and Rome.
+Students will cover a range of units including the study of classic world literature; the study of Shakespeare and extracts from a variety of his works; Orwell’s classic novel ‘Animal Farm’; poetry focusing on relationships; and an introduction to Biblical stories as well as writing from Ancient Greece and Rome.
 We also work on the development of a variety of skills such as descriptive and creative writing, writing to express an opinion and spoken language opportunities.

 Year 8

-Students will cover the study of 19th Century short stories which will also lead into their own creative writing; a Shakespeare play from the comedies; a modern novel; non-fiction work on the theme of Power & Conflict; and a poetry unit exploring sonnets and Romanticism.
+Students will cover the study of 19th Century short stories which will also lead into their own creative writing; Shakespeare’s ‘Romeo and Juliet’; non-fiction work exploring a variety of speeches and protest writing; and a poetry unit.

 Year 9

 Students work on transitional units in order to prepare them for GCSE.
-Over the course of the year they will cover the study of seminal world literature; war poetry over time; a play by Shakespeare; a spoken language assessment; a modern drama text; and the study of 19th Century literature and context.
+Over the course of the year they will cover the study of seminal world literature; poetry over time; extracts from ‘Othello’ by Shakespeare; a spoken language assessment; a modern drama text; and the study of 19th Century literature and context.

 Key Stage 4